 Import and Export – what the QP needs to know

 - What the QP needs to know: basic requirements

 QP Scenarios – How serious could each Issue be?

 Sue Mann and Gillian Renouf

 - Make decisions on the product(s) involved

-During the 2 days of the Forum, delegates can post their questions.
-The answers will be given by the expert speakers in a dedicated session and/ or published in the members’ area of the EQPA Website.
+During the 2 days of the Forum, delegates can post their questions verbally or in writing.
+The answers will be given by the expert speakers in dedicated sessions.